Acura maintenance: cost, plans and service schedule

 RepairPal’s figures combine maintenance and repair costs, but it may be helpful to remember that these are often separate expenses.
 General maintenance includes any precautionary services meant to prolong your car’s life, such as oil changes.
 On the other hand, repairs are intended to fix parts that malfunction.
 To give you a better idea of where your money might go, we’ll explore the possible costs that fall into each of these categories.

-Acura maintenance schedule
+Acura maintenance cost and schedule

 Your bill for maintenance services depends on where you go and the time required for each task.
 While a tire rotation may only cost $35, replacing your engine’s coolant can cost up to $168.
 Luckily, Acura maintenance prices are typically not as high as those with other luxury vehicles.